alishalicious/cryptography101/CONTRIBUTING.md

 bash

 git push origin feature/your-feature-name

-    Create a Pull Request:
+Create a Pull Request

 Go to your forked repository on GitHub.
 Click on “New Pull Request.”
 Describe your changes and submit the PR.
 Code of Conduct

 We follow a friendly and respectful code of conduct.
 Be kind, helpful, and considerate to fellow contributors.